mhurty/mhurty.github.io/_posts/2016-07-13-how-to-post.md

 Add your queries:
 -----------------

 Components go in the folder appropriate for the fiscal year.
 (There are currently `fy2015_districts` and `fy2016_districts` folders for the components.)
 Endpoints go in the endpoints folder.
 You may need to edit the FROM statement in your endpoint query to add the folder to the component view name.
-E.g., if you're editing a query with components in the fy2016_districts folder you need to prepend that to the name of the component in your endpoint query.
+E.g., if you're editing a query with components in the fy2016_districts folder you need to prepend that to the name of the component in your endpoint query.<sup id='fnref1'>[1]</sup>

 When you are done uploading/editing ...